My Favourite Articles About Public Speaking

 Whether you are giving a presentation for colleagues in your work department or at a national conference, teaching in front of a group of students, or giving a job talk, public speaking is a critical skill to master.
 Despite such importance, public speaking consistently ranks as one of people’s top phobias.
 Many people even fear public speaking more than death, in surveys at least.
 It doesn’t have to be that way!

 This post presents some of the many articles that provide tips and advice to help you reduce your anxiety.
-The list below showcases some of the public speaking resources that have helped me to become a better presenter and public speaker.
+The list below showcases some of the public speaking articles that have helped me to become a better presenter and public speaker.

 When making a presentation, author Tim Ferriss adopts the role of a teacher.
 In this way he ensures that his message gets across to his audience.
 His recommendations include drinking plenty of Diet Coke beforehand, taking a brisk walk on the morning of the speech and having fun and laughing as much as possible before and during the presentation.
 His preparation drill is fascinating!

 This article, from the Speaker’s Life blog, cobbles together advice from the world’s top public speaking experts and delivers it in an easy-to-consume format.
 The advice is presented in categories, including sections on before and during the presentation.

 Dananjaya Hettiarachchi survived seven rounds of a competition that lasted six months and was crowned the Toastmasters World Champion of Public Speaking 2014.
 In this post he shares his expert advice for novice public speakers.

 Guy Kawasaki is no stranger to public speaking success having made his first speech almost 30 years ago!
 In this post he presents his 11 secrets for speaking success.
 His recommendation include focusing on something interesting to say, making a special effort to understand the audience, telling stories and lots more.